.416 Ruger: Description

 The .416 Ruger is based on the earlier .375 Ruger.
-This family of cartridges has the same base diameter as the belt of the .375 H&H Magnum and its derivatives, which provides the cartridge a larger propellant capacity than a standard length magnum cartridge of the same length, such as the .338 Winchester Magnum.
+This family of cartridges has the same base diameter as the belt of the .375 H&H Magnum and its derivatives, which provides the cartridge a larger propellant capacity than a standard width magnum cartridge of the same length, such as the .338 Winchester Magnum.
 The resultant cartridge duplicates the performance of the .416 Rigby and the .416 Remington Magnum.
 Unlike these cartridges, however, the .416 Ruger can be chambered in a standard-length action, as the cartridge has an overall length of 3.34 inches.

 The .416 Ruger cartridge is currently available in the bolt-action Ruger M77 Hawkeye rifles with two variations listed on Ruger's website as of 2024: the "African" and the "Guide Gun" rifles.
+It is also available in straight pull rifles from Strasser.
 Ruger formerly offered their No. 1 single shot rifle in the cartridge but has since discontinued the combination.
 Krieghoff offers a bolt action rifle chambered for the round.
 Aftermarket barrel conversions for the Thompson Center Encore are also available in the chambering.

 Ammunition is available from Hornady and Buffalo Bore.